 Released in Sept 2016

 The images are displayed in exhibitions, magazines and websites ; featured in lectures given by Franck Vogel (Columbia University, the Earth Institute, Gardens by the Bay in Singapore, Sciences Po Paris, ESSEC Business School, ESCP Europe and other top universities supported by Fondation Iris, at COP22 in Marrakesh with French Academician Erik Orsenna, as well as companies or banks like Pictet) and published in books, including a two-volume set to be released in 2016 and 2018.

 BBC World News : Live interview April 19, 2016 on Transboundary Rivers with anchor Rico Hizon.

 The first volume "Fleuves Frontières" (Transboundary Rivers) has been released by French publisher Edition de La Martinière and features four rivers (Nile, Brahmaputra, Colorado and Jordan Rivers), amazing maps, figures and texts, 228 photos, 264 pages and 2kg to understand a bit more about water issues.
-The book is now only available in French but it should be next year in English.
+The book is now only available in French and a second one in planned in English by 2021.